Bloom: Designing for LLM-Augmented Behavior Change Interactions: Discussion

 \subsection{Design Challenges and Future Directions}

 While Bloom received largely positive feedback, participants identified several areas for improvement.
 For example, Beebo's verbosity and repetitiveness were common complaints.
 In preliminary experiments, shortening responses via prompting resulted in reduced perceived empathy and support.
 We decided to allow our agent to produce longer responses based on this pilot feedback, even though verbosity is associated with lower-quality counseling~\cite{perez2019makes}.
-Addressing verbosity concerns will likely require larger scale data collection and fine-tuning beyond the prompting approaches used in this study.
+Addressing verbosity concerns will likely require larger scale data collection and training efforts beyond the prompting approaches used in this study.
 Meanwhile, our notification generation prompt included the last ten notifications along with a diversity prompt, yet they were still perceived as repetitive by some participants.
-Future iterations could incorporate more sophisticated memory systems to minimize repetitive or overly generic responses.
+Future iterations could incorporate more sophisticated memory systems or diversity sampling to minimize repetitive or generic responses.

-Similarly, interactions sometimes felt rigid or "bot-like," potentially stemming from our dialogue state chain enforcing hard bounds on the conversation topic.
+Similarly, interactions sometimes felt rigid or ``bot-like,'' potentially stemming from our dialogue state chain enforcing hard bounds on the conversation topic.
+More concerningly, the dialogue state chain placed Beebo in the role of steering conversations, potentially limiting participants' agency.
+Many participants gradually shifted to short, one-word replies over time as questions became repetitive, limiting the context available to the agent.
 While removing the dialogue state chain allowed the agent to more naturally adapt to a conversation, it also allowed it to veer off course and lose track of the conversation's goals, mirroring prior findings in multi-turn settings~\cite{laban2025llms}.
-Future research on goal-directed, multi-turn conversations could improve LLMs' conversational flexibility while ensuring they achieve conversational goals and stay within fixed conversational bounds.
+Future research on goal-directed, multi-turn conversations could improve LLMs' conversational flexibility to leave participants more space to steer the conversation while ensuring they achieve conversational goals and stay within fixed conversational bounds.